-ISSN Teachers possess the Knowledge Required in the Global Era.
+ISSN Teachers possess the Knowledge Required in the Global Era that serves student learning.
 They:

 - Have a deep understanding of their individual content and connect their content area to authentic global issues and perspectives.